sindresorhus/sindresorhus.github.com/data/apps/velja.md

 Velja also comes with a [system service](https://www.computerworld.com/article/2476298/os-x-a-quick-guide-to-services-on-your-mac.html).
 However, neither Safari ([issue](https://github.com/feedback-assistant/reports/issues/304)) or Chrome ([issue](https://bugs.chromium.org/p/chromium/issues/detail?id=1325557)) correctly sends links to a system service, so it cannot be used for this purpose.

+**I clicked a link in VS Code**

+VS Code [does not open the system default browser](https://github.com/microsoft/vscode/issues/96132) when you click a link in the app.
+Because of this, Velja is not used.

 **I clicked a short URL**

 If the link is a [short URL](https://en.wikipedia.org/wiki/URL_shortening), make sure the “Expand short URLs” setting is enabled and the URL shortening service is either in the built-in list or added by you.
 Velja is only able to do its matching when it receives the resolved URL.